SBCTC Accessibility Statement

 Public entities shall ensure that web content and mobile apps made available directly or through contractual, licensing, or other arrangements, are readily accessible and usable by individuals with disabilities.

 Public entities shall comply with the technical standard set by the Web Content Accessibility Guidelines (WCAG) Version 2.1, Level AA for web content and mobile apps.
 Public entities are required to adhere to these standards for all web and mobile content available to the public or used in services, programs, and activities.
-This technical standard is in alignment with the current WaTech minimum accessibility standards for Washington state.
+This technical standard is in alignment with the current WaTech minimum accessibility standards for Washington state and USER-01 Digital Accessibility policy.

 Web Content: The information and sensory experience communicated to the user by means of a user agent, including code or markup that defines the content’s structure, presentation, and interaction.
 Examples of web content include text, images, sounds, videos, controls, animations, form fields, and conventional electronic documents.